noahnkr/portfolio-site/public/posts/logistic-regression.md

 Probability answers the following question:

-> Given what I know about the world (my parameters), how likely is a certain event?
+> "Given what I know about the world (my parameters), how likely is a certain event?"

 $$
 P(\text{event} \mid \text{parameters})